NosiphiwoB/Profile/_posts/2023-04-14-weekly-reflection.md

 Date: "2023 04 14"
 ---

-The week was hecting.
+The week was hectic
+.
 I had a lot of to do, as I was preparing for the PL200 exam.

 This week I managed to :